 New Zealand freediver William Trubridge’s determination to overcome human limits one breath at a time has granted him several world records reaching depth up to 124 meters.
-In celebration of World Oceans Week, we talked to William Trubridge about his connection to the sea and the peace of mind while descending into the dark depths of the ocean.
+In this interview he speaks about his connection to to the sea and how freediving can benefit our mental well-being.

 Although many of us feel disconnected from the ocean we are drawn to it at the same time.
 Where do you think that fascination originates?